ibm-cloud-docs/monitoring/tutorials/baremetal_ubuntu.md

 {: #baremetal_ubuntu_step2}

 [Provision a bare metal server](/docs/bare-metal?topic=bare-metal-getting-started).

+Ensure you have internet access from the bare metal.
+This is needed for configuring the Sysdig agent.

 ## Step 3.
 Configure a VPN connection between your terminal and the bare metal server